RocketCommunicationsInc/astro-www/src/pages/ttc-service-ux-design/ttc-investigate.md

 description: The Investigate App displays system schematics and status data for a selected satellite.
 ---

-:::note
-The images depicted on this page use the color palette and fonts from Astro 4.
-All new projects should use Astro 7 colors and fonts to be considered an Astro application.
-Refer to this section for general user experience guidance only, _not_ visual design guidance.
 :::
 [Launch TT&C Investigate Sample App](https://ttc-investigate.astrouxds.com) | [Design Materials and Source Code](/ttc-service-ux-design/ttc-investigate/#design-materials-and-source-code)